A2 Hosting boasts exceptional web hosting despite its lack of name recognition.

 A2 Hosting has an extensive list of articles and guides in their knowledge base as well.
 This is great for those of you who prefer self-help options.

 Good customer service should be a priority when it comes to web hosting.
 Your site is too important for your provider to neglect you in times of need.

 In most instances, you probably won’t need to contact your provider.
 So customer service might not be on the top of your priority list right now.
 But I can promise you that it will change in the event of an emergency or times where you want some extra assistance.

 All A2 Hosting plans come with HackScan and KernelCare.
 These are both components of A2’s perpetual security initiative.

 HackScan is essentially malware protection.
 It runs 24/7 to prevent attacks from happening to your website.

 KernelCare is a software extension.
 It allows A2 to update the security of their kernels every day without having to reboot any servers.
 With KernelCare, you’ll benefit from faster updates and no downtime during updates.
 This ensures that your kernel is always up to date on the latest security software.

 Essentially, both HackScan and KernelCare are preventative security measures against malicious attacks on your website.

 Tools For Developers

-Some of the A2 plans are definitely geared toward developers.
-More specifically, developers would probably consider the unmanaged VPS plans or one of the dedicated servers with root access.
+Some of A2 plans are aimed more at developers.
+They might consider the unmanaged VPS plans or one of the dedicated servers with root access.
 The reseller plans are a great option for developers as well since you can get admin-level access to servers.